LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 Mostly this happens if your quota limit is exceeded.
 #### Solutions
-Double check you have enough api calls left for Faas.
+Double-check you have enough api calls left for Faas.

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.missing-response-body